L42y/angular-plupload/README.md

 ## Installation

 1. `bower install --save L42y/angular-plupload`
+2. including script file provided by `plupload` component into your application
-2. including `angular-plupload.js` script file provided by this component into your application
+3. including `angular-plupload.js` script file provided by this component into your application
-3. add `l42y.plupload` as a module dependency to your application
+4. add `l42y.plupload` as a module dependency to your application

 ## Usage